-- The offshore sportsbook 5Dimes posted an interesting prop: What will be the most wins by any NFL team in 2018: Over/Under 13.5?
+- One offshore sportsbook posted an interesting prop: What will be the most wins by any NFL team in 2018: Over/Under 13.5?

 - Here's the thing: The line is way too high -- only five teams in the past 10 seasons have won 14 or more games -- and the odds are way off.

 - The over is -155, while you can get plus-money on the under (+115).

 We might have come across a diamond in the rough, brother.